jkszan/Data-Science-Term-Project/OLAP-Dashboard/README.md

       5407 | 2021-07-26   |          5 |         246452 | ON                |               20.8 |                     |                  |  4.021553808366667 | 23492.970143169907
 ```

-6. Comb Query 1: Getting average cost and hectares burned from FACT Table for fires that have burned more than 10 hectares by province (TODO: Is this just Iceberg again?)
+1. Comb Query 1: Getting average cost and hectares burned from FACT Table for fires that have burned more than 10 hectares grouped by province

     ```SELECT fireprovinceshort, AVG(cost) as cost,AVG(hectaresburnt) as avg_burnt, COUNT(burnincidentid) as fires FROM dailyburncost WHERE hectaresburnt > 10 GROUP BY fireprovinceshort```